jawrainey/dotfiles/README.md

 ## Specify the `$PATH`

-If `~/.path` exists, it will be sourced along with the other files.
-Personal zsh configuration belong here, for example:
+Add all your path exports to `.path`, which will be sourced along with the other files, e.g.

 ``` bash
 export PATH="/usr/local/heroku/bin:$PATH"